Molecular Biology and Biotechnology Department

-The Molecular Epidemiology Laboratory over the years has been involved in Molecular epidemiology of infectious agents of majorly bacterial diseases particularly Helicobacter pylori, Campylobacter jejuni/coli, Enterohaemorrhagic E. coli and Salmonella (typhoidal and non-typhoidal) diseases.
-The Laboratory has won several grants most notable of which are TWAS, IFS, INSERM, ICGEB, DFG, TeTFUND and ACE (collaborating partner).
+The Molecular Epidemiology and food safety Laboratory over the years has been involved in Molecular epidemiology of infectious agents of majorly bacterial diseases particularly Helicobacter pylori, Campylobacter jejuni/coli, Enterohaemorrhagic E. coli and Salmonella (typhoidal and non-typhoidal) diseases.
+The Laboratory has won several grants most notable of which are TWAS, IFS, Humboldt, INSERM, ICGEB, DFG, TeTFUND, NIMR and ACE (collaborating partner).

-The Laboratory is also involved in capacity building of students, lecturers and researchers from the six geo-political zones in the country either as IT, project or molecular biology hands-on-training workshop since 2009 with over 200 IT and project students from BSc to PhD.
-Over 160 participants have been trained in the Molecular biology hands-on-training workshop since inception.
+The Laboratory is also involved in capacity building of students, lecturers and researchers from the six geo-political zones in the country either as IT, project or molecular biology hands-on-training workshop since 2009 with over 300 IT and project students from BSc to PhD.
+She has co-supervised 13 PhD students with 3 on-going.
+She also established the annual molecular biology hands on training workshop for final year 400L students at the Mountain Top University where she is the Professor of Microbiology.
+Over 400 participants being trained in the Molecular biology hands-on-training workshop since inception.